 Foreman's Branch Bird Observatory

-In late September I joined others on a visit to the Foreman’s Branch Birding Observatory at Washington College in Chestertown.
-This is the only major banding station on the eastern shore of Maryland.
+Foreman’s Branch Bird Observatory is the only major banding station on the eastern shore of Maryland.
 Here they monitor spring and fall migration as the birds move between their breeding and wintering grounds.
+In 2023 FBBO completed its 26th year of migration banding.

 Bird banding provides critical information on bird migration, survival and reproduction.
 The data collected is used for understanding, addressing and conserving bird populations.